SeaQL/seaql.github.io/SeaORM/docs/05-basic-crud/01-select.md

 ## Find with Conditions and Orders

 In addition to retrieving a model by primary key, you can also retrieve one or more models matching specific conditions in a certain order.
 The [`find`](https://docs.rs/sea-orm/0.*/sea_orm/entity/trait.EntityTrait.html#method.find) method gives you access to the query builder in SeaORM.
-It supports the construction of all common select expressions including where and order by expression.
+It supports the construction of all common select expressions like `where` and `order by`.
 They can be constructed using [`filter`](https://docs.rs/sea-orm/0.*/sea_orm/entity/prelude/trait.QueryFilter.html#method.filter) and [`order_by_*`](https://docs.rs/sea-orm/0.*/sea_orm/query/trait.QueryOrder.html#method.order_by) methods respectively.

 > Read more about [conditional expression](08-advanced-query/02-conditional-expression.md).